dawsonc/SonnetWriter/README.md

 Don't care about the explanation and just want to run it?
 ---------------------------------------------------------

 The default paramenters rankCutoff and desiredLength (explained in the *explanation*, COUGH COUGH) should be good, so just run that bad boy.
-Watch the console for your new piece of literary history!
+Watch the console for your new piece of literary history and let hilarity ensue!

 License